madebykind/madebykind-v3/content/sectors/education.md

     alt: Bonnington Gallery
   - img: images/work-shu-protestor.jpg
     alt: A closeup of a smiling young woman, wearing a wooly hat.
 A colourful is visible in the background
-  - img: images/work-ntu-desktop-screens.jpg
+  - img: images/work-bookmark-reading-mentor.jpg
-    alt: A number of mockups of pages on the NTU website
+  - img: images/work-bookmark-laptop-child.jpg
-  - img: images/work-ntu-homepage-imac.jpg
+    alt: A child with yellow headphones in a library.
+He is sitting at an open laptop and smiling
     alt: A photograph of a man working on designs for a website on an iMac screen
-  - img: images/work-ntu-wireframes.jpg
+  - img: images/work-unesco-online.jpg
-    alt: An over the shoulder photograph of a computer screen.
-The screen has blue and white 'wireframe' style designs of web templates on it
+    alt: The UNESCO Education in Emergencies Knowledge Hub shown on a laptop device outside a government building
   - img: images/work-shu-runner.jpg
     alt: A woman looking over a view of Sheffield city centre at dawn
 logo_wrapperclass: "w-12 lg:w-20 xl:w-24"